RollingSmile/GuildEP/README.md

-# GuildEP
+# RetRoll
-Rolling addon for Tel'Abim, inspired by ShootyEPGP
+Rolling addon for TWoW Tel'Abim Ret, heavily modified and incompatible with shootyepgp